 When you pack up your belongings, it is a bittersweet task.

 The dogs are confused.
 I try to comfort them.
 But all they know is that when there were all these boxes around us last time, we made a long journey to a new place.

 I guess this is our way of letting go of one place and embracing the next.

-There is a certain sadness about leaving a place you have called home, regardless of how long a time you lived there.
+There is a certain sadness about leaving a place you have called home, regardless of how long you lived there.
 The house was a home.
 It provided shelter.

-To go to a new place carries with it a bit of anxiety.
+To move to a new place carries with it a bit of anxiety.
 What will the sounds be?
 How much traffic will I hear?
 What will it be like to have people so close by?

-In my head I go through the now empty rooms.
+In my head I go through the now empty rooms of my new home.
 I have seen this place only once.
 I wonder what it will look like with my things in it?

 I hope it will be like letting a balloon loose in the wind.
 Watching it bob and float until it is out of sight.

 I hope that letting go means finding peace.
 That unfulfilled dreams stay here in spirit as the last inhabitant of this little blue house.